Jobs

 TriOviz

-TriOviz was an innovative French company created in 2008.
-It conceived and developed a unique technology, allowing the broadcasting of stereoscopic 3D content on any classical screen.
+TriOviz was an innovative startup founded in 2008.
+It conceived and developed a unique technology allowing the broadcasting of stereoscopic 3D content on any classical screen.
 The venture was bought in 2013 by Volfoni, a leading worlwide manufacturer of 3D technology.

 My role was to develop the SDK and help game development teams to integrate it in their engines.